 All forms that are linked below can be filled out by the applicant on-line.
 However, the applicant still needs to print out the form, sign it and then submit it to Plymouth County Probate and Family Court either by mail or in person.

 What to file:

-- Petition (Click for form) – There is no filing fee for the petition
+- Petition – There is no filing fee for the petition

-- Bond (Click for form) A bond with sureties is required unless waived by a Judge..
+- Bond – A bond with sureties is required unless waived by a Judge..
 If a judge allows bond with sureties to be waived, there is no fee for a bond without sureties.
-If court requires bond with sureties, the fee is $50.00 (Payable to “Plymouth Probate and Family Court”.
+If court requires bond with sureties, the fee is $75.00 (Payable to “Plymouth Probate and Family Court”.
 Bank check or money order is required.
 No personal checks are accepted.)

-- Clinical Team Report is required for a Mentally Retarded person.
+- Clinical Team Report is required for an Intellectually Disabled person.
 Date of examination must be within 180 days of the filing of the petition.
-(Click for form)

 If an emergency exists and a Temporary Guardian Appointment is needed, you must also file the following:

 - Temporary Bond – See information above for bond, which also applies to this bond.
 Bond

 For forms, click here or visit the Plymouth or Brockton Registry Office.

 52 Obery Street, Suite 1130